edith797/Brailingo/log.md

     - Highlight the text that is being read
     - Allows give text as input [Error - throws error while processing text]

+Test Version 1.0.2

+    - User will be able input text mannually and the processes the text

 To be included: